AKloc/BookNotes/How to be an Antiracist.md

 	- "The opposite of 'racist' isn't 'not racist.'"
 - Individual acts can be racist or antiracist, and no one is perfect.
 - School taxes, standardized tests where you can pay for classes that teach how to take the test more effectively are generally suspect.
 - Race isn't really "real" - black isn't a race.
 Yet we fixate on it.
-That isn't necessarily
+- On things like affirmative action - "the defining question is whether the discrimination is creating equality or inequality."
+It'

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?